lbugnion/ms-glossary/README.md

 Thanks for your interest in our work.

-We are helping beginners to find the definitions of terms related to Azure, and the cloud in general.
+We are helping people (beginners and experts) to find the definitions of terms related to Azure, and the cloud in general.
 The **Microsoft Glossary** is a Dictionary, an Encyclopedia, a Wikipedia of technical words, expressions, and abbreviations.
 It helps visitors getting started with a new Microsoft-related topic by making it easy to understand the vocabulary.
 It also helps Microsoft documentation writers by providing a unique repository of terms that they can link to.

 Each word, expression or abbreviation is illustrated by a short video explaining the concept.
 Items are cross-referenced, a little like Wikipedia does.
 In addition, we also list links to documentation and Microsoft Learn.